PoisotLab/ms_network_prediction/manuscript.md

 the promise of these tools *even* when facing datasets of small size.
 When carefully controlling for overfitting machine learning systems are at least adequate at generalising.
 The ability to extract and engineer features also serves to bolster our predictive power.
-In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions.
+Although it may be tempting to rely on approaches like bootstrapping to estimate the consistency of the predictions, the low data volume, and the fact that we are more likely to observe interactions between some pairs of species [*i.e.* those that co-occur a lot, *e.g.* @Cazelles2015TheSpe, and those that reach high abundances, *e.g.* @Vazquez2009UniPat], introduces a significant risk to train models on pseudo-replicated data.
+In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions, and how much we can rely on data inflation procedures to reach this minimal amount.

 ### Scaling-up predictions requires scaled-up data

-We are also currently limited by the the level of biological organisation at which we can describe ecological networks.
+We are also currently limited by the level of biological organisation at which we can describe ecological networks.
 For instance, our understanding of individual based networks [*e.g.* @Araujo2008NetAna;
 @Tinker2012StrMec] is still in its infancy [@Guimaraes2020StrEco] and acts as